rcosta-git/rcosta-git.github.io/README.md

 - [Portfolio Selection: Efficient Diversification of Investments (Markowitz, 1952)](https://www.math.hkust.edu.hk/~maykwok/courses/ma362/07F/markowitz_JF.pdf)
 - [Technical Analysis of the Financial Markets (Murphy, 1999)](https://github.com/ShamaUgale/myBooks/blob/master/John%20J%20Murphy%20-%20Technical%20Analysis%20Of%20The%20Financial%20Markets.pdf)
 - [Dynamic Asset Pricing Theory (Duffie, 2001)](https://github.com/auscott/books/blob/main/Darrell%20Duffie%20-%20Dynamic%20Asset%20Pricing%20Theory%2C%20Third%20Edition.-Princeton%20University%20Press%20(2001).pdf)

+### Trading strategies
+I essentially see three types of short-term quantitative trading strategies:

+1. **Statistical Arbitrage**: It involves identifying a statistical relationship between two or more assets and profiting from the mispricing of the assets (pairs trading).
+2. **Momentum Trading**: Using machine learning algorithms and indicators to identify short-term momentum and scalping profits from temporary long or short positions or options.
+3. **Collecting Premiums**: Identifying options with high premiums and profiting from the selling of the options.
+This can also involve rangebound strategies like "the wheel."

+While my focus is currently on short-term trading, I also have an interest in long-term trading and investment.
+Quantitative strategies could also take the form of studying a company's balance sheet, competitive positioning, and management practices, and assigning a value to the company based on these factors, engaging in value investing.
+Building up portfolios of undervalued stocks and holding them for the long term could form one component of this strategy, while diversifying and rebalancing portfolios according to mean-variance analysis, or "modern portfolio theory," as first developed by Markowitz.

 ## Recent Research
 Here is a list of some top academic journals: